alessiomora/fl_algorithms_non_iid_2/README.md

-## Federated Learning Algorithms with Heterogeneous Data Distributions: An Empirical Evaluation
+# Federated Learning Algorithms with Heterogeneous Data Distributions

 This repository contains TensorFlow codes to simulate different FL algorithms to limit the degradation introduced by non-IID data distributions.